token4/frontend-nanodegree-mobile-portfolio/README.md

   $> cd /path/to/your-project-folder
   $> ngrok 8080
   ```
   1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

   Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+####Part 1: Optimize PageSpeed Insights score for index.html
+-I changed the media type to print for css/print.css
+-Got rid of the google fonts <link> and moved DOMContentLoaded down 75ms and used webfontloader instead
+-Inlined CSS, async'd other JS (like Google Analytics)
+-96/100 on PageSpeed Insights!

 ####Part 2: Optimize Frames per Second in pizza.html
 a) Optimize scrolling animations to maintain >60fps
 -Baselined the page and saw that frames were taking 23-25ms each.
 This is well above the 10ms allotted to A(Animations) in the RAIL framework.
 -First, and most simply, I noticed that a constant of 200 background pizzas were being created and thus animated on scroll while only 18 were visible on screen.
 I reduced to 18 but then saw a couple background pizzas were missing now.
 Went back up and settled in at 22 pizzas.
 Measured and saw a huge improvement: frames were loading at 3.7-5.7ms each.
 -Then, I looked at the Timeline tab of Dev Tools and saw that I was entering a forced reflow state because of a lot of calculations on the whole document within the UpdatePositions function.
+-Noticed a document wide read call made within the loop that I moved outside the loop.
+Measured:
+0.31ms-0.47ms - improved by another factor!

 b) Optimize resize Pizzas to respond in under 5ms